Naples – Ponza

 Ferries to Pontine Islands

-There are around 3 weekly sailings from Naples to Ponza serviced by SNAV.
-Timetables can vary by season and operator.
+There are around 3 weekly sailings from Naples to Ponza.

-Foot passengers can travel on the Naples to Ponza ferry with SNAV.
+Yes, you can travel as a foot passenger on the Naples Ponza ferry with SNAV.

 More routes than anyone else.